cci-toast/ema-django-cookiecutter/{{ cookiecutter.project_dir }}/README.md

 ## Local Development Setup

-All REVSYS projects going forward will use Python 3.6.
-Make a Python 3.6.x virtualenv and install the dependencies:
+All REVSYS projects going forward will use Python 3.6, Docker, and Docker Compose.

-    pip install -r requirements.txt
+Make a Python 3.6.x virtualenv.

 Copy env.template to .env and adjust values to match your local environment:

     cp env.template .env

+Then run

+    docker-compose up

+This will create the Docker image, install dependencies, start the services defined in `docker-compose.yaml`, and start the webserver.

 ## Running the tests

-To run the tests simply execute:
+To run the tests, execute:

-    py.test
+    docker-compose run --rm web pytest

 ## Deploying